Canada Fishing Season Calendar 2026: Opener Dates by Province

 Where should I go after checking the calendar?

-Open the province page that matches your trip.
-Manitoba, Nova Scotia, New Brunswick, Newfoundland and Labrador, and the Northwest Territories all have extra licence or local-rule details that a national calendar cannot settle.
+Open the province or support page that matches your trip.
+Manitoba, Ontario, Nova Scotia, New Brunswick, Saskatchewan, Quebec, and park waters all have extra licence or local-rule details that a national calendar cannot settle.

 Does this page replace the local regulations summary?

-No. Use this calendar to narrow the timing, then read the current province, park, or tidal rules for the water you plan to fish.
+No. Treat this calendar as a timing filter, then read the current province, park, or tidal rules for the water you plan to fish.

-Can I use this page for tidal or national park fishing?
+Can I start here for tidal or national park fishing?

-Only as a starting point.
+Only for broad timing.
 Tidal waters and national parks often follow separate permit systems or their own local rules.

 Why can the same species look open for longer in one province than another?